The policy or practice of opposing racism and promoting racial justice.

 Take The Challenge

-United Way of the Greater Triangle is hosting a Racial Equity 21-Day Challenge, sponsored by Duke Energy, that takes individuals on a daily journey of learning and self-discovery to develop more effective social justice habits around issues of race, power, privilege, and leadership.
-Join us starting February 1 to build new understandings and connections and begin dismantling systemic racism.
+Join United Way of the Greater Triangle for the second-ever 21-Day Racial Equity Challenge.
+This self-paced, email-based challenge takes individuals on a daily journey of learning and self-discovery to develop more effective social justice habits around issues of race, power, privilege, and leadership.
+Join us starting February 14 to build new understandings and connections in celebration of Black History Month.

 Past Challenge Content: